 In addition to being able to synchronise activities, we will also use the Bluetooth connection to broadcast our workouts or races to friends or fans via the Garmin Connect website, which I will tell you about a little later in its specific section.

-If syncing activities via Bluetooth seemed quick and easy, you'll see when you know you can also do it via WiFi.
-And not only to sync, but also to download from your "cloud" any workouts you have pending to upload to the clock or firmware updates as soon as they are available.
+If synchronizing activities via Bluetooth already seemed quick and easy, you'll see when you learn that you can also do it via WiFi.
+And not only to synchronize, but it will also download from your "cloud" the workouts you have pending to load on the watch or firmware updates as soon as they become available.